mozilla/mod_authnz_persona/README.md

 once authentication is set up, the "require" directive can be used with one of these values:

 * require valid-user: a valid BrowserID identity must have been presented
-* require user <someID>: a specific identity must be presented
+* require user &lt;someID&gt;: a specific identity must be presented
-* require userfile <path-to-file>: the BrowserID presented by the user must be in this newline-separated list of identities
+* require userfile &lt;path-to-file&gt;: the BrowserID presented by the user must be in this newline-separated list of identities

 NOT YET IMPLEMENTED
 -------------------

 * AuthBrowserIDSetHTTPHeader:
 	If set, the name of an HTTP header that will be set on the request after successful authentication.
-The header will contain <emailaddress>|<signature>, where signature is the SHA-1 hash of the concatenation of the address and secret.
+The header will contain &lt;emailaddress&gt;|&lt;signature&gt;, where signature is the SHA-1 hash of the concatenation of the address and secret.

 * AuthBrowserIDAuthoritative: